 Tag: college life

-An easy to navigate route to pan-fry chicken breast that is moist and tender inside and golden brown on the outside.
+The easy way to pan-fry chicken breast that is moist and tender inside and golden brown on the outside.

 Cooking 101: 4 Easy Ways to Peel Fresh Garlic